UCLA Bruins: Soccer

 Since the beginning of the men's soccer tournament in 1959, UCLA has won national championship in 1985, 1990, 1997, and 2002; and finished second in 1970, 1972, 1973, and 2006.
 The men's soccer team won the 2008 Pacific-10 Conference championship and received the conference's automatic bid in the NCAA national championship Tournament, their 26 consecutive appearances.
 The conference title makes it the sixth title in 9 years.
+In 2023, the team became the PAC-12 Conference Champions.

 Three UCLA alumni – Frankie Hejduk, Sigi Schmid and Mike Lapper – helped the Columbus Crew to win its first-ever Major League Soccer title by defeating the New York Red Bulls 3–1 in the 2008 MLS Cup.

 Cobi Jones, USA's most capped national player, played for UCLA.
 Also, four former Bruin players, Carlos Bocanegra, Benny Feilhaber, Jonathan Bornstein and Marvell Wynne, were on the U.S. men's national team squad that defeated No. 1 ranked Spain in the 2009 FIFA Confederations Cup semi-final.

 The team was involved in the 2019 college admissions bribery scandal as head coach Jorge Salcedo was arrested, and indicted by a federal grand jury in Boston for conspiracy to commit racketeering.
 His indictment charged Salcedo with taking $200,000 in bribes to help two students, one in 2016 and one in 2018, get admitted to UCLA using falsified soccer credential admission information.
 As a result, he was placed on leave by UCLA from his coaching position at the school.
 On March 21, 2019, it was announced that he had resigned.
 On April 21, 2020, it was announced that he had agreed to plead guilty to the charges against him.

 The UCLA Bruins men's soccer team have an NCAA Division I Tournament record of 74–41 through forty-five appearances.